wp-plugins/yet-another-stars-rating/readme.txt

 = Multi Set =
 Multisets give the opportunity to score different aspects for each review: for example, if you're reviewing a videogame, you can create the aspects "Graphics", "Gameplay", "Story", etc.
-Only who write the post or page can inserta votes in Multi Set.

 = Importing data from gd star rating =
 If you're using gd-star-rating, YASR is the plugin for you!
 You can import from gd-star-rating "Overall Rating", "Visitor Votes" and all the multisets with